TyDevX/Funkin-CrowdControl/README.md

 * FNF 0.2.8 but with Crowd Control (real)

+# TODO

+* Code. (intense coding montage momen)

+* Might have to get permission from ninjamuffin to make crowd control shits

+* Get crowd control working if I get the ninjamuffin ok!

 # Friday Night Funkin

 This is the repository for Friday Night Funkin, a game originally made for Ludum Dare 47 "Stuck In a Loop".